 If you are travelling outside of the U.S. you need a valid signature on the 3rd page of your I-20 or front page of your DS-2019.
 Immigration will question you if you do not have this!

 What do I need if I want to leave the U.S. and re-enter as a student?

-- A valid Form I-20/Form DS-2019 signed for re-entry by the International Student Coordinator or other authorized individuals at least ten days you plan to leave.
+- A valid Form I-20/Form DS-2019 signed for re-entry by the International Student Advisor or other authorized individuals at least ten days you plan to leave.
 The signature on the form verifies that you are a full-time student in valid F-1/J-1 non-immigrant status.

 - Though the regulations state the I-20 and DS-2019 needs to only be signed each year for valid travel, our office suggests to all that the signature be within 6 months of travel.
 Your I-20 or DS-2019 must be endorsed (signed) within the semester you plan to travel.
 If any information on either the I-20 or DS-2019 has changed, you will need to get a new copy from the Office of International Students before traveling.
 Travelling with all previous I-20s or DS-2019s is also recommended to show your history.

 - The following people are authorized to endorse your DS-2019 or I-20 at Trinity College:

-- Eleanor Emerson, Office of International Programs - 66 Vernon St.
+- Eleanor Emerson, Office of Study Away - 66 Vernon St.